openflexo-team/pamela/src/site/markdown/getting_started.md

 </repositories>
 ```

-Add also the dependency to the `pamela-core` artifact:
+Add also the dependency to the `pamela-core` artifact (Java 8 required):

 ```xml
 <dependency>